Maxitosh/ds_project_2/README.md

 ## DFS workflow
 ![DFS workflow](images/general_wf.jpeg)

-When a client wishes to access a file, it first contacts the naming server to obtain information about the storage server hosting it.
+When a client wishes to access a file, it:
+* contacts the naming server to obtain information about the storage server hosting it
-After that, it communicates directly with the storage server to complete the operation.
+* communicates directly with the storage server to complete the operation

 ## Client workflow
 ![Client workflow](images/client_wf.jpeg)